-Here are some of the tips I have uncovered so far.
+In saying that, here are some of the tips I have uncovered so far.

-The occasional bursts of self promotion won’t do the trick.
+The occasional bursts of self-promotion won’t do the trick.

 The method you use is completely up to you and will vary depending on your business, brand or what it is you are promoting.
 Just make sure you are getting your name out there regularly.

 Make promotion a priority

-If something urgent comes up, self promotion is often scheduled further down the to do list or sidelined completely.
-It is put off till you have more time.
+If something urgent comes up, self-promotion is often scheduled further down the to-do list or sidelined completely.
+It’s put off until you have more time.

-Make your self promotion a priority because the success of your business or brand depends on it.
+Make your self-promotion a priority because the success of your business or brand depends on it.

 Have a clear message about what it is you do

 Make sure you can confidently communicate what it is that you do.
 Your explanation should be reasonably brief, yet to the point.
 Mostly it needs to be interesting.